extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

 BGP Workflow
 ------------

-After you have registered all the switches in the fabric.
-Use following command to execute BGP
+After you have registered all switches, use the following command to execute the BGP
 workflow:

 .. code-block:: shell